Pentagon-BeeHive-LoL/CJCNC-EX/README.md

+# CJCNC-EX MIDI Note Counter Video Generator

-Originak program by Conjac Jelly Charlieyan.
+Original program by Conjac Jelly Charlieyan.

 CJCNC-EX is a mod by Pentagon-BeeHive-LoL.
 - Fixed loading MIDIs that have an extreme lenght in ticks, no longer causing the OutOfMemoryException error.